apache/apisix-website/content/downloads/index.zh.md

   <section>
     <h2 class="title">Releases</h2>
     <p class="description">
-      Apache APISIX (incubating) is released as source code tarballs.
+      Apache APISIX is released as source code tarballs.
 The downloads are distributed via mirror sites and should be checked for tampering using GPG or SHA-512.
     </p>
     <div class="table-container" role="table" aria-label="Destinations">